Polymer/old-docs-site/articles/unit-testing-elements.md

 The Polymer team created [web-component-tester](https://github.com/Polymer/web-component-tester) to make testing a breeze.
 It uses some familiar tools for unit testing elements - namely, [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/).
 Using Mocha as our testing framework allows us to write tests that support development and integration without the need for workarounds.

-Mocha (as you probably know) was designed to be flexible and needs a few extra pieces in order to make it complete.
-Perhaps the most important extra piece we use is a JavaScript assertion library called Chai.
+### Mocha

+Mocha is a flexible, feature-rich testing framework that runs in both node and the browser.
+It makes asynchronous testing simple and allows for accurate reporting while mapping uncaught exceptions to the correct tests cases.
+There are [quite](https://github.com/nelsonic/learn-mocha) [a](http://blog.codeship.io/2014/01/22/testing-frontend-javascript-code-using-mocha-chai-and-sinon.html) [few](http://developers.lyst.com/javascript/testing/2014/03/03/javascript-unit-testing/) online guides available in case you're new to the tool.

+The only real piece missing from Mocha are helpers for performing assertions against your code.
+That's where Chai comes in.

+### Chai

 Chai supports a lot of the assertion styles you might want to use (expect, assert, should).
 The real difference in these styles is their readability and you’ll likely pick a style that fits in with your or your teams own preferences.
+The Chai [docs](http://chaijs.com/guide/styles/) explain their assertion styles in more detail.

-Out of the box, web-component-tester includes:
+Out of the box, web-component-tester also includes [Lodash](https://lodash.com/) to repeat fewer things and [Async](https://github.com/caolan/async) to keep your sanity.

-* [Mocha][mocha] as a test framework.
-* [Chai][chai] assertions.
-* [Async][async] to keep your sanity.
-* [Lodash][lodash] to repeat fewer things.

 ### Why create a new tool?